 Is Squarespace Good for Blogging?

 I have built and managed blogs on Squarespace, WordPress, and several other platforms.
-Squarespace is a strong choice for bloggers who want a visually polished site without managing plugins or hosting - but it is not the best fit for every type of blog.
+Squarespace is a strong choice for bloggers who want a visually polished site without managing plugins or hosting, but it is not the best fit for every type of blog.
 Squarespace includes full blogging tools on every plan.
 Use coupon code OKDIGITAL10 for 10% off any Squarespace plan.

 Squarespace Blog Templates